zzolo/lumiere/README.md

 * [5V 10A power supply](http://www.adafruit.com/products/658) for the Arduino.
 * [5V 10A power supply](http://www.adafruit.com/products/658) for the LED strip.
 * [Female DC power adaptor](http://www.adafruit.com/products/368) used to connect the LED strip to the power supply.
+* A few wires.

+### Putting it together

+I was fortunate to get a strip that had the [appropriate end hooked up](http://learn.adafruit.com/digital-led-strip/wiring), but either way if you purchase the JST SM plug, you can just use the other side as that specific set comes with both JST plugs.
+Wire it up according to [these directions](http://learn.adafruit.com/digital-led-strip/wiring).

+### Test

+1. Get the [LPD8806 library](https://github.com/adafruit/LPD8806) and put it in your Arduino libraries folder, usually in your Documents folder.
+1. Upload the test script under `arduino/led-test.pde` to the Arduino to make sure all is working correctly.
+Alter the `nLEDs` variable to be `32 * <how many meters your have>`.